wongyuiyang/IOT_21_CA2/README.md

 Our Smart-Room App uses 3 DynamoDB tables: DHT, IRUsage and Users.

 a) Open the Amazon DynamoDB console and click “Create Table”.
-b) For table DHT, create the table using the attributes as shown below:
+b) For table DHT, create the table using the attributes as shown below with default table settings, and click "create":

 ![alt text](https://github.com/wongyuiyang/IOT_21_CA2/blob/main/images/F10.5.jpg?raw=true)

-c) For table IRUsage, create the table using the attributes as shown below:
+c) For table IRUsage, create the table using the attributes as shown below with default table settings, and click "create":

 ![alt text](https://github.com/wongyuiyang/IOT_21_CA2/blob/main/images/F10.6.jpg?raw=true)

-d) For table Users, create the table using the attributes as shown below:
+d) For table Users, create the table using the attributes as shown below with default table settings, and click "create":

 ![alt text](https://github.com/wongyuiyang/IOT_21_CA2/blob/main/images/F10.7.jpg?raw=true)